theladygen/About-Me/README.md

 * 4/28/23 Added HTML content - bio, education, job experience, goals.
 Corrected tag errors and username punctuation.
 Added Lighthouse accessibility score to Readme.
 Commented out all console logs.
 * 4/29/23 Added reset css file link to HTML.
 Added defer to JS script link.
 Added questions to JS and fixed number prompt to only accept numerical input.
 Fixed Lighthouse screenshot to display image and punctuation on array.
 * 5/1/23 Added Log updates to Readme and link to deployed site.
+* 5/3/23 Added functions to js in collaboration with Ariania Palmer as driver.
+Updated README.

 ### Lighthouse Accessibility Report Score